Kobe Municipal Subway: History

+Line openings and expansions

+A 1000 series at the Tanigami Station in 1988.

-Construction of the first line of the subway system, the Seishin Line, began on November 25, 1971.
-The line opened on March 13, 1977, running for 5.7 km between Myōdani and Shin-Nagata stations.
+The Seishin Line line opened on March 13, 1977, running for 5.7 km between Myōdani and Shin-Nagata stations.
 A second line, the Yamate Line, opened on June 17, 1983, running for 4.3 km between Shin-Nagata and Ōkurayama stations.
 On June 18, 1985, the Yamate Line was extended to Shin-Kobe and the Seishin Line was extended to Gakuen-toshi.
 When the final stage of the Seishin Line, an extension to Seishin-Chuo, opened on March 18, 1987, the Seishin Line and the Yamate Line were merged into the Seishin-Yamate Line.

 The Hokushin Kyūkō Electric Railway opened the 7.5 km Hokushin Line extension between Shin-Kobe and Tanigami on April 2, 1988; services on the Hokushin Line have through service onto the Seishin-Yamate Line.

 On January 17, 1995, the Seishin-Yamate Line was damaged in the Great Hanshin earthquake.
 The day after the earthquake, limited services resumed between Seishin-Chuo and Itayado; full service was restored to the entire line in March 1995 after repairs were completed.

 On July 7, 2001, the 7.9 km long Kaigan Line opened between Sannomiya-hanadokeimae and Shin-Nagata.
+The line's opening was delayed from 1999 due to construction issues stemming from the Great Hanshin earthquake.

 On June 1, 2020, Hokushin Line was transferred to Kobe Municipal Subway.